 ITOM 6207 (2).
 SUPPLY CHAIN MANAGEMENT.
-In this course, the supply chain is viewed from the perspective of a general manager.
-The goal of the course is to understand how supply chain design and planning decisions impact the performance of the firm as well as the entire supply chain.
+Covers the supply chain from the perspective of a general manager.
+Students learn how supply chain design and planning decisions impact the performance of the firm as well as the entire supply chain.
 Each class session is a blend of theory presentation and case discussion, during which some spreadsheet modeling and analysis may be required.
 Prerequisite: ITOM 6203.

 ITOM 6208 (2).
 MANAGING BIG DATA.
 Covers methods for capturing, organizing, and managing databases that are both big and complex.
 Examines the use of data warehouses to support online analytical processes.
-Also, grid systems, nontraditional databases such as federated and distributed database systems, and emerging technologies such as Hadoop and Map-Reduce.
+Also, grid systems, nontraditional databases such as federated and distributed database systems, and emerging technologies such as Hadoop and MapReduce.
 Prerequisite: ITOM 6215 or enrollment in the M.S.B.A. program.

 ITOM 6210 (2).
 IN-MEMORY ANALYTICS.
 As the amount of data grows and the need for analytics matures, companies look for ways to manage larger amounts of data, in real time and with speed and efficiency.
-The advances in database management systems and the lower cost of main memory have led to the introduction of in-memory applications from companies such as

-SAP, Microsoft, and IBM.
+The advances in database management systems and the lower cost of main memory have led to the introduction of in-memory applications from companies such as SAP, Microsoft, and IBM.
 Students explore technological advances in the analytics field and discuss the role and uses of the new technology.
 Includes developing an in-memory analytics system using SAP HANA and accessing data using Lumira.
 Prerequisite: ITOM 6202 or enrollment in the M.S.B.A. program.